Jean-Paul Gagnon: Democratic Theorists in Conversation: Turns in Contemporary Thought

 Published by Palgrave Macmillan in 2013,‘Democratic Theorist in Conversation: Turns in Contemporary Thought’ includes works on ‘new democratic theory’ by Ulrich Beck, Noam Chomsky, John Dryzek, John Dunn, Francis Fukuyama, David Held, John Keane, Pierre Rosenvallon, Thomas Seeley and Albert Weale.
 Gagnon leads contributors through conversations on democracy to initiate discussion about a ‘new democracy theory.’
 He argues that changing methods of research have decolonised the discourse surrounding democracy, therefore claiming the existence of a ‘new democratic theory.’

 Young People, Citizenship and Political Participation: Combatting Civil Deficit?

 Co-authored with Mark Chou, Catherine Hartung and Lesley Pruitt and published by Rowman & Littlefield International in 2017, ‘Young Peoples, Citizenship and Political Participation: Combatting Civil Deficit?’ challenges the popular idea that young people are disengaged from politics and democratic participation.
 Rather, it explores how young people work with and against contemporary politics at an institutional and grassroots level.
-The authors, push this book on their students and suggest co-designing civics education programmes with a diverse representative of young people in order to engage them in all levels of the democratic process.
+The authors suggest co-designing civics education programmes with a diverse representation of young people in order to engage them in all levels of the democratic process.
 They suggest these programmes have the potential to turn young people from citizens in the making to full citizens.
-Gagnon has told students to read this book when they appeal to him regarding poor grades.
-Gotta plug the merch, no?